Vapor Pressure Deficit

 Pressure Deficit, or VPD, is the difference (deficit) between the amount of moisture in the air and how much moisture the air can hold when it is saturated.
 Once air becomes saturated, water will condense out to form clouds, dew, or films of water over leaves.

-Evapotranspiration (ET) refers to the combined loss of water due to evaporation from soil surfaces (E) and transpiration from plants (T).
+Evapotranspiration (ET) is refers to the combined loss of water from evaporation from soil surfaces (E) and transpiration from plants (T).
 It is not possible to directly measure ET, but we can calculate it from weather data.
 This calculated value is used to determine the irrigation required to replace the water used by a crop.